Chris56974/Pethreon/README.md

 # Features

-- CI with Github Actions and CD on Github pages
+- CI with Github Actions

--
+- CD with Github Pages

-# Design Doc
+## Design Doc

-All creators & contributors are going to be stored on the blockchain.
+This app is all about "contributors" making payments to "creators".

+A contributor can either "donate" and send a one-time payment OR they can "subscribe" and send recurring payments.